Berlin Biennale: 6th Berlin Biennale

 The Sixth Berlin Biennale ran from 11 June to 8 August 2010 and was headed by Kathrin Rhomberg.
 It was preceded by Project Artists Beyond, sponsored by the European Commission, which sought to showcase the process of artistic creation through exhibits in public places.
 This began in January and involved seven artists in Amsterdam, Istanbul, Pristina, Copenhagen, Vienna, and Paris in addition to Berlin.
-The title of this Biennale was was draußen wartet (what is waiting out there) and the guiding question was "Glauben Sie an die Wirklichkeit?"
+This Biennale was named was draußen wartet (what is waiting out there) and the guiding question was "Glauben Sie an die Wirklichkeit?"
 (Do you believe in reality?).
 More than 40 artists were featured.
 Rhomberg chose sites in parts of the city inhabited by large numbers of migrants and invited the New York art critic Michael Fried to mount an exhibition on the drawings of the 19th-century artist Adolph Menzel in association with the Alte Nationalgalerie and the Museum of Prints and Drawings.
 During the first week of the exhibition, La monnaie vivante / The Living Currency / Die lebende Münze was presented by the Hebbel am Ufer theatre and the Centre d’art contemporain de Brétigny, with choreography by Pierre Bal-Blanc.
 According to Der Spiegel, this Biennale was forgettable and the attendance figures were not even published.